netdata/learn/docs/agent/collectors/go.d.plugin/modules/pulsar.md

 ### Topic

 Topic charts are only available when `exposeTopicLevelMetricsInPrometheus` is set to true.
-In addition, you need to set `topic_filer` configuration option.
-If you have a lot of topics this is highly unrecommended.

 -   Producers in `producers`
 -   Subscriptions in `producers`